jshepp27/etl-alphaVantage/README.md

 Having done all that I've added a `setup_config` function in `worker.py` which just defines the config parameters which the worker needs.

+### Moving to a scheduler

+As we discussed, that pesky little `time.sleep(15)` in your code is going to make the app very cost inefficient.
+We can switch to using a heroku schedule which will mean that the dyno will only exist whilst it is running.
+To do this you need to install the heroku schedule addon with the command ` heroku addons:docs scheduler `.
+If you've not verified your account by adding a card then it won't let you install this (note that it doesn't actually cost any money!).

+To make it work I've refactored the worker so it runs once.
+Unfortunately there's no way to configure the schedule addon from the repo so you'll need to run `heroku addons:open scheduler` and configure the app to run `python worker.py` at whatever interval your require.
+You can force the worker to run for testing purposes by running `heroku run python worker.py -a <app-name>`.